MegApril/police-staffing-analysis/README.md

 ### By Month

 There is mild fluctuation seasonally, with an 18% difference between the highest and lowest months.
-Average monthly calls = 8,145.
+On average, 2023 had a monthly call volume of 8,145.
 Looking at the year, demand ramps up from late spring to summer, and begins to dip in late fall.
 This is to be expected as the summer months bring more outdoor activity, more interactions, and more conflict.

 <p align="center">
   <img width=80% height="auto" src="visuals/cfs_counts_month.png">